Dorsal root ganglion: Distal section

-The distal section of the axon may either be a bare nerve ending or encapsulated by a structure that helps relay specific information to nerve.
-Two examples where the nerve ending of the distal process is encapsulated as such are, Meissner's corpuscles, which render the distal processes of mechanosensory neurons sensitive to stroking only, and Pacinian corpuscles, which make neurons more sensitive to vibration.
+The distal section of the axon may either be a bare nerve ending or encapsulated by a structure that helps relay specific information to the nerve.
+Two examples where the nerve ending of the distal process is encapsulated as such are Meissner's corpuscles, which render the distal processes of mechanosensory neurons sensitive to stroking only, and Pacinian corpuscles, which make neurons more sensitive to vibration.

 Location

 The dorsal root ganglia lie in the intervertebral foramina.
 The anterior and posterior spinal nerve roots join just beyond (lateral) to the location of the dorsal root ganglion.

 Development

 The dorsal root ganglia develop in the embryo from neural crest cells, not neural tube.
-Hence, the spinal ganglia can be regarded as gray matter of the spinal cord that became translocated to the periphery.
+Hence, the spinal ganglia can be regarded as the gray matter of the spinal cord that became translocated to the periphery.

 Function

 Nociception

 Proton-sensing G protein-coupled receptors are expressed by DRG sensory neurons and might play a role in acid-induced nociception.